Nanopore sequencing: Purposes

 Nanopore devices can be used for eDNA analysis in environmental monitoring and crop epidemiology.
 These can be miniaturised more than earlier technologies and so have been made into portable devices, especially the MinION.
 The MinION is especially known for the studies of crop viruses by Boykin et al 2018 & Shaffer 2019 and studies of species prevalence by Menegon et al 2017 and Pomerantz et al 2018.
 Owing to its high portability, low cost and easiness to use for rapid sequencing applications, it also raised ethical, legal and social concerns along with other next generation sequencing technologies.
 SARS-CoV-2 variants in Prague wastewater were detected by nanopore-based sequencing.
 Sequencing of sub-sewershed samples benefits epidemiological early warning systems.

+Clinical microbiology and infection control

+Nanopore sequencing has been applied to bacterial whole genome sequencing in clinical microbiology, including antimicrobial-resistance gene detection, genomic surveillance and outbreak investigation.
+Its long reads can improve reconstruction of bacterial chromosomes, plasmids and the genetic contexts of antimicrobial-resistance determinants, while real-time sequencing can provide genomic information rapidly enough to support infection prevention and control investigations.
+Hospital-based applications include both reactive outbreak investigation and prospective surveillance.
+In New Zealand, decentralized nanopore sequencing using the MinION was used to identify a neonatal intensive care unit outbreak of Klebsiella variicola within 48 hours of notification, distinguishing the organism from Klebsiella pneumoniae and enabling subsequent genomic confirmation of the outbreak.
+In a 15-month prospective study at the same hospital, 157 clinical and screening K. pneumoniae isolates underwent on-site nanopore sequencing; 121 high-quality genomes were analysed and no evidence of patient-to-patient transmission was detected, demonstrating that genomic surveillance can also be used to exclude suspected transmission.
+Long-read nanopore sequencing has also been used to investigate the transmission of resistance plasmids and environmental reservoirs in hospitals.
+A 2026 study of carbapenem-resistant Citrobacter freundii reconstructed near-complete chromosomes and plasmids and found evidence consistent with transmission of a KPC-2-encoding IncN plasmid across bacterial species and between patient and hospital-drain isolates.